 When you setup your image backup, you have the choice of setting client-side encryption.

-This encryption level is private, so you if you forget your password, there’s no way for Acronis to retrieve it for you.
+This encryption level is private, so if you forget your password, there’s no way for Acronis to retrieve it for you.
 If you don’t set a password, data stored is still encrypted server-side using AES-256.

 - Acronis Active Protection: Windows-only protection against ransomware